 Do you feel like no matter how much sleep or rest you get, you’re always tired?
 Do you catch a cold easily, and it takes you a while to recover, before falling ill again?
 Does your body and your back ache, and do you get regular headaches or migraines?
 Does all this occur, even though you have a good diet, exercise regularly and seem to sleep through the night?

-We immediately look for physical signs of fatigue and then try to rectify the problem with material solutions, like taking a multi vitamin, sleeping and exercising more or less and changing our diet.
-The last thing we consider is that the issue lies in our mindset.
+We immediately look for physical fatigue signs and then try to rectify the problem with material solutions, like taking a multi vitamin, sleeping and exercising more or less and changing our diet.
+The last thing we consider is that the issue lies in our mindset — mental fatigue.

 Mental fatigue is a state of being defined by extreme mental activity, sensory overload and hyper vigilance , which causes exhaustion.
 It stems from excessive mind and brain activity, which then manifests in the body.